bbeeken/AIPoweredHelpDesk/README.md

 ### Frontend

-A minimal React application is located in the `frontend` directory.
-Run `npm install` and `npm run dev` from that folder to start it with Vite.
+The user interface has moved to a React application in the `frontend` directory.
-The landing page served from `public/index.html` now displays current ticket counts, a status chart and the average resolution time.
-Tickets can be filtered and sorted in a responsive table styled with Tailwind CSS and rendered with data from the API.
+Run `npm install` and `npm run build` in that folder to produce a `dist` directory which the Express server will serve automatically.
+During development you can run `npm run dev` for hot reloading.
+The dashboard includes ticket tables, real-time updates via Server-Sent Events and a new analytics page rendered with Chart.js.

 ### DevOps